intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/QuickStart/scala-getting-started.md

 Navigate to your project.
 If you have add BigDL DLLib as dependency in your pom.xml.
 The IDE will automatically download it from maven and you are able to run your application.

-For more details about how to setup IDE for BigDL project, please refer https://bigdl-project.github.io/master/#ScalaUserGuide/install-build-src/#setup-ide
+For more details about how to setup IDE for BigDL project, please refer [IDE Setup Guide](../../UserGuide/develop.html#id2)

 ## 2. Code initialization